 - Coiling: In this procedure, the doctor inserts a coil-like device in the part where the artery wall is weak by guiding a long tube to that part.
 This results in reducing the blood flow.

 - Surgery: Doctors prescribe surgery to clip the aneurysm to avoid its burst out and prevent excessive bleeding.

 Ayu Health is India’s most trusted network of hospitals.
 Our in-house experts are among the best in their field and will identify the most optimal aneurysm treatment for the specific individual.

 Our proficient team works effortlessly at driving successful outcomes for curing the aneurysm.
-Ayu Health hospitals are well equipped to carry out efficient surgeries for removing the bulge from the artery.
+Ayu Health are well equipped to carry out efficient surgeries for removing the bulge from the artery.

 If you are looking for a leading neurosurgeon or neurologist, you can call +91 – 6366 100 800 or visit us at our website.